 Sarah: I think we certainly have a way to go before that’s possible, but I think the last six years have demonstrated that anything is possible.
 Not many people would have thought that forty years after Washington DC, and other cities, burned following the assassination of Martin Luther King, Jr., that we would have an African American President now residing just ten blocks from those same burning streets.
 America has evolved before and I think we are evolving now.

-All the photos: courtesy of Sarah McBride.
+All photos: courtesy of Sarah McBride unless specified otherwise.

 © 2013 - Monika Kowalska